Highlights From The Trump-Putin Summit In Helsinki

 Trump’s supporters have criticized him for not denouncing Russia

 Brit Hume, an analyst with Fox News (a network known for their Trump-friendly coverage) called Trump’s answer “lame.”
 Another anchor, Bret Baier, said that the press conference was “surreal.”
-Speaker of the House, Paul Ryan, released a statement regarding the conference.
-In it, Ryan states that: “there is no question that Russia interfered in our election and continues attempts to undermine democracy here and around the world.”
+Speaker of the House Paul Ryan released a statement regarding the conference.
+In it, Ryan states “there is no question that Russia interfered in our election and continues attempts to undermine democracy here and around the world.”
 He urged the president to remember that “Russia is not our ally.”

 Putin admitted that he wanted Trump to win the 2016 election

 During the press conference, Putin was asked if he wanted Trump to win the election.
-He said he did, “because he talked about bringing the U.S.-Russia relationship back to normal.”
+He said he did “because he talked about bringing the U.S.-Russia relationship back to normal.”
 Trump did not respond to this and has repeatedly denied Russian support.
 “Russia’s actions had no impact at all on the outcome of the election,” Trump said.

 Trump also added, “I have great confidence in my intelligence people, but I will tell you that President Putin was extremely strong and powerful in his denial today.”